addaleax/remarkup/README.md

 There are some more options available; See the source for information on further parameters.

+To some degree, elements that are moved within the HTML tree or otherwise significantly modified can still be matched.
+It is strongly recommended that the essentially the same options are used for `unMarkup` and `reMarkup` so that the matching in `reMarkup` can compare the modified elements to what `unMarkup` would have produced.

 Note that this module is under active development and a lot of default options may be subject to optimization.